rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 Since the RhoMobile suite 5.2 no longer includes a pre-built shared runtime, it is recommended that you build a simple RhoMobile application to point to your HTML application.
 This will allow you to optimize the application by including only the extensions and capabilities used by your application.

 ## JavaScript Licensing
 RhoMobile Suite 5.2 increases the number of APIs with JavaScript access from prior versions.
-In addition, JavaScript licensing restrictions associated with some APIs and the Zebra WebKit are removed, and are now in sync with those of ruby.
+In addition, JavaScript licensing restrictions associated with some APIs and the Zebra WebKit are removed, and are now in sync with those of Ruby.
 Licensing restrictions are now at the API class level rather than the language level.
 For example, use of the Camera API is now free on JavaScript *and* Ruby.
 [Read more about licensing](licensing).

 ## API Platform Support
 It is the intention for all APIs to work across all supported platforms.
 In RhoMobile Suite 2.2, support for platforms was indicated using an [API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) at the API class level.
 Version 5.2 contains fewer exceptions, and the platforms that are supported will be indicated at the individual API property or method level.
 Please [refer to the API Summary](apisummary) for an overview.